barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 ## Compute the warp

-Run `antsRegistration` or `antsRegistrationSyN[quick].sh`, registering the DT (by proxy, eg using FA, B0, or some other scalar image in the DT space) to the fixed image.
+Run `antsRegistration` or `antsRegistrationSyN[Quick].sh`, registering the DT (by proxy, eg using FA, B0, or some other scalar image in the DT space) to the fixed image.
 This produces the warps `movingDT_ToFixed1Warp.nii.gz` and `movingDT_ToFixed0GenericAffine.mat`.

 ## Apply the transform to the DT image